aissam-out/prisoner-s-dilemma/README.md

 ## IMPORTANT!

-The directory "extra" contains images that are used by other applications
+The directory "extra" contains images that are used by other applications!
+DO NOT DELETE THEM!